pagkly/Zed/Investopedia3/What Is Nationalization.md

 What Is Nationalization?
 ## What Is Nationalization?

-Nationalization refers to the action of a government taking control of a company or industry, which generally occurs without compensation for the loss of the [net worth](https://www.investopedia.com/terms/n/networth.asp) of seized assets and potential income.
-The action may be the result of a nation's attempt to [consolidate power](https://www.investopedia.com/terms/c/consolidate.asp), resentment of foreign ownership of industries representing significant importance to local economies or to prop up failing industries.
+Nationalization refers to the action of a government taking control of a company or industry, which generally occurs without compensation for the loss of the [[net worth]](https://www.investopedia.com/terms/n/networth.asp) of seized assets and potential income.
+The action may be the result of a nation's attempt to [[consolidate power]](https://www.investopedia.com/terms/c/consolidate.asp), resentment of foreign ownership of industries representing significant importance to local economies or to prop up failing industries.

 ### Key Takeaways